-League of Nations Treaty Series, vol. 34, 1925, p.
-283. The term "Kries notes" referred to the occupation issue of banknotes by the Polish National Loan Association.
-The term derived from the name of the head of the Civil Authorities in the Warszawa General Governorate whose signature appeared first on the Association"s notes.
+^{18 &}quot;League of Nations Treaty Series" 1925, vol. 34, p.
+283. The term 'Kries's notes' referred to the occupation issue of banknotes by the Polish National Loan Association.
+The term derived from the name of the head of the Civil Authorities in the Warsaw General Governorate whose signature appeared first on the Association's notes.